Biomimicry: Entrepreneurship via Nature

 ELIGIBILITY & SELECTION

-All students and alumni of SSES member universities are eligible to apply to this bootcamp.
+All students and alumni of SSES member universities are eligible to apply to this Bootcamp.
 We get many applications and unfortunately cannot accept everyone.
 The selection process is outlined below:

 SELECTION PROCESS